 Key #1: Dedicated Hosting

-The first key to developing a bank or financial website with the highest quality security is to host the platform on a dedicated environment, as opposed to a one that is shared.
-This is important for a variety of different reasons.
-In shared hosting environments, websites quite literally share the same server space as other websites.
-In certain situations, this can cause a series of issues for platforms that require the ultimate in security, such as the websites or mobile applications for financial organizations.
+The first key to developing a bank or financial website with the best security is to host the platform on a dedicated environment instead of one that's shared.
+This is important for a variety of reasons.
+In shared hosting environments, websites literally share the same server space as other websites.
+In certain situations, this can cause a series of issues for platforms that require the ultimate in security, including websites or mobile applications for financial organizations.

 One particular series of problems that shared environments pose relates to how the hosting provider actually furnishes a website its designated server space.
-Shared hosting environments are typically less expensive, so they do not provide the same benefits as dedicated servers.
+Shared hosting environments are typically less expensive, so they don't provide the same benefits as dedicated servers.
 With shared hosting, a website’s ability to function normally and consistently is somewhat dependent upon the other websites using that same server.
-Naturally, this is a cause for concern.
+This is a cause for concern.

 With a dedicated hosting environment, however, only a single platform at a time runs off of each individual server.
 This means that companies like banks or other financial institutions can operate their online platforms without the concern that some other website or application could damage their bandwidth, storage space, or load times, ultimately creating a negative impact on the overall customer experience.

 All of this amounts to much less control over how the server operates in shared environments than in dedicated ones.
 Less control also equates to less security, which is the primary reason that financial institutions should opt for dedicated hosting environments in the first place over shared data solutions.